panoply/vscode-liquid/README.md

 # Formatting
 Formatting can be enable/disabled via the command palette and will respect the `editor.formatOnSave` setting to avoid third party extension conflicts.
 When Liquid formatting is **enabled** the extension will format (beautify) any HTML, Liquid or Jekyll file in your workspace as it will assume these files contain Liquid syntax.

 Formatting uses a default set of style rules which enforce a consistent coding style.
-You can customize the format rules and overwrite the defaults using a `.liquidrc` file or alternatively use the `liquid.formatRules` workspace setting option.
+You can customize the format rules and overwrite the defaults using a `.liquidrc` file or alternatively use the `liquid.rules` workspace setting option.

 ### Using .liquidrc rule file
 Including a .liquid file in the root of your projects workspace is the **reccomended approach** for defining a custom set of formatting style rules.
 This approach allows you to easily control formatting options to best fit your code style quirks.